MoonPoet/xaprb-src/content/blog/2008/maatkit-version-2725-released.md

   - Databases
   - Open Source
 ---
 This release of [Maatkit](http://www.maatkit.org/) is basically all about [mk-log-parser](http://www.maatkit.org/doc/mk-log-parser.html), our new log analysis tool.
 Daniel and I have been working hard on it all month, adding killer new features like `--review,` fixing tons of bugs, and making it twice as fast.
 I believe it's far and away the best slow-log analysis tool in existence, both in terms of functionality and quality.
 (Do any of the other tools even have test suites...?)
 But you should take it for a spin and see yourself.
-If you run it into something it won't parse, or find anything else wrong, please use the [Google Code project](http://code.google.com/p/maatkit/) and the [mailing list](http://groups.google.com/group/maatkit-discuss) (*not the comments on this blog!*) for support.
+If you run it into something it won't parse, or find anything else wrong, please use the [Google Code project](http://code.google.com/p/maatkit/) and the [mailing list](http://groups.google.com/group/maatkit-discuss) for support.

 Major changes: